DavidRuhe/DavidRuhe.github.io/_posts/2023-01-06-hypercomplex-nns.md

 #### Experiment: MusicNet
 Complex valued networks inherently posess several advantageous characteristics.
-First, there is a geometric component, since complex normalization essentially computes a two-dimensional rotation.
+First, there is a geometric component, since complex multiplication essentially computes a two-dimensional rotation.
 That means that if one has a dataset containing two-dimensional vector-valued information, this can effectively be represented as a complex number.
+I.e., instead of operating in the two-dimensional Euclidian plane, we operate in the complex plane.
 Second, complex-valued networks can incorporate information regarding the *phase* of a signal through the imaginary part.
 This is why they have achieved state-of-the-art performance in several audio related tasks, where the data have wave characteristics.
 Further, applying Fourier analysis to this data during preprocessing would readily present complex-valued inputs to the network.